Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

 In general, the relations in $\mathcal{R}$ are given, in specific examples, by gauges (see \cite{henstockmagnum}) in the collection of open sets of the topology of $\Omega$.
 Thus, the classical gauge integral is contained in this example, as are the integrals of \cite{boccutovrabelovariecan}, \cite{riecanvrabelovaoperator}, and other integrals of gauge type by specifying the spaces $X,Y,Z$ in Definition \ref{netriemannpartiallyordered}. \end{example}

 We now give an abstract generalization of the construction given in the last example.
 This is based on the concept of derivation basis in gauge integration, for which our exposition will be based on \cite{skvortsov2025} (see also \cite{boccutoskvortsovabstract}, \cite{boccutoskvortsovwalsh} and the real line case in \cite{detivationbasis1} and \cite{derivationbasis2}).
-In Henstock \cite{henstockmagnum} and Mcgill \cite{mcgillitnegrationinvectorlattices} terminology, we are going to integrate interval functions on division spaces (therefore, the lattice valued integral of Mcgill \cite{mcgillitnegrationinvectorlattices} is contained in the Net Riemann integral).
+In Henstock's and Mcgill's terminologies of \cite{henstockmagnum} and \cite{mcgillitnegrationinvectorlattices} respectively, we are going to integrate interval functions on division spaces (therefore, the lattice valued integral of \cite{mcgillitnegrationinvectorlattices} is contained in the Net Riemann integral).

 \begin{example} [Derivation Basis Integral]